Configure your Donorfy, import your data and then integrate

 - Set up your GDPR settings and the self-service preference centre (Professional feature)

-- Configure email settings so that you can send trnasactional (one off) emails from Donorfy
+- Configure email settings so that you can send transactional (one off) emails from Donorfy

-- Create your acknowledgement templates for thank you letters, and other one-off comms
+- Create your acknowledgment templates for thank you letters, and other one-off comms

 - Review and fine-tune Opportunity Types to match your requirements